xbmc/addon-check/README.md

---PR                        only when the tool is running on a pull request --allow-folder-id-mismatch  allow the addon's folder name and id to mismatch --reporter                  enable a reporter, this option can be used multiple times
+--PR                        only when the tool is running on a pull request --allow-folder-id-mismatch  allow the addon's folder name and id to mismatch --reporter                  enable a reporter, this option can be used multiple times --check-python3             include Python 3 compatibility check regardless of the current branch
 ```